First-Time Home Buyer Programs, Grants And Resources

 If you live in a rural area or on the edge of suburbia and meet the guidelines for having a low or very low income, you may be able to qualify for a USDA direct loan if you’ve been unable to get affordable financing elsewhere to obtain safe housing.

 Like other USDA loans, there’s no minimum down payment required.
 In addition, these loans are available for longer terms of anywhere between 33 and 38 years.
-The property you’re buying has to be your primary residence, and you have to show an ability to repay the loan.
+The property you’re buying must be your primary residence, and you have to show an ability to repay the loan.
 Depending on your circumstances, you may sometimes be able to get lower interest rates as well.
 Finally, because the loan comes directly from the USDA, there are no guarantee fees.

 VA Native American Direct Loan